All you need to know about the Ryanair Chase at Cheltenham racecourse on Thursday 17 March.

 Key statistics and trends:

 • None of the first 11 renewals of this race were taken by an Irish raider, but four of the past five have all been for export.

 • Like the back of their hands – course experience has proved almost vital for winners of this race.
-All bar one of the race’s winners had run at the track at least twice before and, bar Balko Des Flos last year, won around Cheltenham at least once.
+All bar one of the race’s winners had run at the track at least twice before and, bar Balko Des Flos in 2018, won around Cheltenham at least once.
 Min had also not won at Cheltenham before success last year, but he was second in a Supreme and Arkle, while Allaho was third in the Albert Bartlett and Festival Novices' Chase.
 Many Ryanair victors were regulars at the Festival and the likes of Cue Card, Albertas Run and Vautour had all scored at the meeting at least once before.

 • Since the race was upgraded to Grade One status in 2008, a popular route to the Ryanair Chase has been the King George VI Chase.
 Every winner between 2008 and 2014 had lined up in the Kempton contest, as well as Vautour (2016).

 • Recent top form seems to hold less sway here than in the other championship contests.
-Intriguingly, only four of the 14 winners had also scored on their previous start.
+Intriguingly, only five of the 16 winners had also scored on their previous start.

 • Albertas Run was successful in 2010 and 2011, and also finished runner-up in 2012.

 • Six favourites have prevailed in the 17 runnings - Fondmort (2006), Riverside Theatre (2012), Dynaste (2014), Vautour (2016), Un De Sceaux (2017) and Allaho (2021).

 A jubilant Bryony Frost spoke to Racing TV after guiding Frodon to victory in 2019